 Circumstances revealed to Strange that it was none other than Baron Mordo, the Ancient One’s chief disciple, who was the perpetrator of the attack, and who continued to plot the destruction of the antediluvian mystic in an attempt to gain power.
 To his horror, Strange learned he was unable to reveal this after Mordo easily encircled him.
 Realizing the Ancient One was a force for good; Stephen selflessly abandoned his quest to restore his hands and committed himself to magical tutelage with the intention of foiling Mordo’s insidious scheme.
 By this act Strange proved himself to the Ancient One, to whom the entire melodrama had been transparent.
 Thus Doctor Strange put himself on the path to become the new Sorcerer Supreme of the Earth dimension, yet gained a deadly enemy in Baron Mordo.

 Doctor Strange was created by the writer Stan Lee and artist Steve Ditko and made his first ever appearance in Strange Tales #110 in 1963.
+He was originally going to be called Mr. Strange, but that was rejected for sounding too much like Mr. Fantastic.
+They changed the honorific to "Dr." despite debuting a different Doctor Strange a few months earlier.

 After many years of training, Strange returned to New York.
 He became a mystical consultant and started having interactions with the superhero community.
 After the Fantastic Four formed and many superheroes began to surface, Doctor Strange found a friend in Spider-Man.
 Spider-Man helped him rescue a group of people from another dimension and suggested that Strange remove from their memory this traumatic experience, though this meant that they would forget his own heroism.
 Initially tricked into conflict with each other by Loki, Thor and Doctor Strange also formed an early alliance to combat the god of mischief.